newsnowlabs/runcvm/README.md

 - Command-line and image-embedded options for customising the a container's VM specifications, devices, kernel
 - Intelligent kernel selection, according to the distribution used in the image being launched
 - No external dependencies, except for Docker/Podman and relevant Linux kernel modules (`kvm` and `tun`)
+- Support multiple Docker network interfaces attached to a created (but not yet running) container using `docker run --network=<network>` and `docker network connect` (excluding IPv6)

 ## Project ambitions

-- Support multiple network interfaces, when attached to a created (but not yet running) container using `docker network connect` (COMPLETE - excluding IPv6)
+- Support for booting VM with a file-backed disk root fs generated from the container image, instead of only virtiofs root
 - Support running foreign-architecture VMs by using QEMU dynamic CPU emulation for the entire VM (instead of the approach used by [https://github.com/multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) which uses dynamic CPU emulation for each individual binary)
-- Support for QEMU [microvm](https://qemu.readthedocs.io/en/latest/system/i386/microvm.html) or Amazon Firecracker
+- Support for QEMU [microvm](https://qemu.readthedocs.io/en/latest/system/i386/microvm.html) or potentially Amazon Firecracker
 - More natural console support with independent stdout and stderr channels for `docker run -it`
 - Improve VM boot time and other behaviours using custom kernel
 - Support for specific hardware e.g. graphics display served via VNC